apollographql/docs/src/content/graphos/sso/azure-ad-integration-guide.md

 ---
 title: Azure AD Integration Guide
+description: Configure Azure AD as identity provider for GraphOS SSO
 ---

 This guide walks through configuring SSO for GraphOS Studio by using Azure AD as an identity provider (IdP) using PingOne's email invite method.